"Dude, you're confusing reality with porn again."

 Other Worker: You watch too many movies.

-- In the Doctor Who episode "The Sound of Drums", the Doctor says "You've been watching too much TV" when asked if the Master is his brother.
+- In the Doctor Who episode "The Sound of Drums", the Doctor says "You've been watching too much TV" when Martha asks him if the Master is his brother.
+Amusingly, in an early script of the Eighth Doctor TV movie, they were indeed brothers.

-- USANetwork's new series In Plain Sight: "You've been watching too much Law & Order."
+- In Plain Sight: "You've been watching too much Law & Order."
 What's weird is that the show had a mini-crossover with Law & Order: Criminal Intent, possibly establishing the latter as a Reality TV show in IPS's universe.

 - An episode of The Twilight Zone: when the power goes off in a neighborhood, a boy claims that the power could be the result of aliens who are trying to make them stay there.
 One of the neighbors heckles the boy for "reading too many comic books".